opea-project/GenAIComps/comps/guardrails/pii_detection/README.md

 The classifiler model is used together with an embedding model to make predictions.
 The embedding model used for demo is `nomic-ai/nomic-embed-text-v1` [model](https://blog.nomic.ai/posts/nomic-embed-text-v1) available on Huggingface hub.
 We picked this open-source embedding model for demo as it is one of the top-performing long-context (max sequence length = 8192 vs. 512 for other BERT-based encoders) encoder models that do well on [Huggingface MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard) as well as long-context [LoCo benchmark](https://hazyresearch.stanford.edu/blog/2024-01-11-m2-bert-retrieval).
 The long-context capability is useful when the text is long (>512 tokens).

 Currently this strategy can detect both personal sensitive and business sensitive information such as financial figures and performance reviews.
 Please refer to the [model card](<(https://huggingface.co/Intel/business_safety_logistic_regression_classifier)>) to see the performance of our demo model on the Patronus EnterprisePII dataset.

+# Input and output
+Users can send a list of files, a list of text strings, or a list of urls to the microservice, and the microservice will return a list of True or False for each piece of text following the original sequence.

+For a concrete example of what input should look like, please refer to [Consume Microservice](#4-consume-microservice) section below.

+The output will be a list of booleans, which can be parsed and used as conditions in a bigger application.

 # 🚀1.
 Start Microservice with Python（Option 1）